 - For instance practices like digging up foxes that have gone to ground and blocking exit holes should not be allowed.

-- (Of a person) hide or become inaccessible, especially for a long time: he went to ground following the presidential coupMore example sentences
+- (Of a person) hide or become inaccessible, especially for a long time: he had gone to ground following the presidential coupMore example sentences

 - He was a businessman who arranged for the four to go to ground in a small flat and there they hid for 1,032 days until the liberation in 1945.